Odd edge-colorings of subdivisions of odd graphs: Introduction

 In view of Theorem~\ref{odd 4-edge-colorability}, the decision problem whether a given graph $G$ is odd $4$-edge-colorable is also solvable in polynomial (in fact, linear) time.
 Moreover, its proof can be used as an efficient algorithm for exhibiting such a coloring.
 The analogous complexity questions regarding odd $3$-edge-colorability of general graphs are still open.
 Nevertheless, these questions have been answered (in the affirmative) for subcubic graphs.
 Namely, a complete characterization of the class of loopless subcubic graphs in terms of their odd chromatic index was obtained in~\cite{AtaPetSkr16} through the following:

 \begin{theorem} Let $G$ be a connected loopless subcubic graph.
 Then

 \end{theorem}

-In this paper we focus on subdivisions of odd graphs, which are in some sense the least non-odd graphs among all.
-Let us denote this collection by $\mathcal{S}$, and similarly, let $\mathcal{O}$ be the class of odd graphs, with the understanding that $\mathcal{O}\subset\mathcal{S}$.
-Our main result, see Theorem~\ref{thm} in Section~$3$, is a characterization of the members of $\mathcal{S}$ in terms of the value of their odd chromatic index.
+In this paper we focus on loopless subdivisions of odd graphs, which are in some sense the least non-odd graphs among all.
+Let us denote this collection by $\mathcal{S}$, and similarly, let $\mathcal{O}$ be the class of loopless odd graphs, with the understanding that $\mathcal{O}\subset\mathcal{S}$.
+Our main result, Theorem~\ref{thm} at the very end of Section~$4$, is a characterization of the members of $\mathcal{S}$ in terms of the value of their odd chromatic index.
 Thus, we achieve a generalization of Theorem~\ref{thm:characterizationsubcubic}, and at the same time answer a question raised by the end of \cite{Pet18}.
 Our findings here also provide support for Conjecture~\ref{conj:finiteness} over the class $\mathcal{S}$.

-The rest of the article is divided into three sections.
-In the next one, as a preliminary, we collect several `easy' results (most of them previously known).
-Section~$3$ is devoted to a derivation of our main result - a characterization of $\mathcal{S}$ in terms of the value of the odd chromatic index.
+The rest of the article is divided into four sections.
+In the next, preliminary one, we collect several `easy' results (most of them previously known).
+Sections~$3$ and $4$ are devoted to a derivation of our main result - a characterization of $\mathcal{S}$ in terms of the value of the odd chromatic index.
 The final section briefly conveys some possible directions for further related study.